nineflowAmin/daniel-kereama.github.io/_posts/2025-11-28-what-building-multi-agent-ai-system-taught-me.md

 This changed how I build features: Not serially — but collectively.

 ![A visual showing multiple agents working in parallel, each contributing different aspects simultaneously, like a parallel development team]({{ '/assets/images/' | append: page.post_slug | append: '/parallel-agents.jpg' | relative_url }})
-*Image prompt: "A visual showing multiple AI agents working in parallel, each contributing different aspects simultaneously like a parallel development team, with streams of work converging, modern tech illustration style"*

 ## 4. The Real Art: Balancing Deterministic and Non-Deterministic Worlds